BuzzFeed’s Unpaid 19-Year-Old Quiz Genius on Her Tricks, the Layoffs, and Jonah Peretti

 So you’ve been making quizzes for almost two (!) years—that’s a long time!
 What made you want to keep going?

 Yes it’s been a long time!
 It hasn’t seemed that long though.
-I love to making them.
+I love to make them.
 It’s become a hobby for me.
 I love creating them and seeing others enjoy them.

 How many quizzes would you say you’ve made at this point?